The duration of an office renovation or build-out can vary based on several factors:

 |32 Weeks (8 Months)

-As there is less build-out to be done, 2nd Gen build-outs can usually be completed faster than shell condition spaces.
+Due to the reduced scope of work, 2nd Gen build-outs generally have shorter timelines compared to shell condition spaces.
 Here is a sample timeline for a 20,000-square-foot second-generation space requiring a Class A quality finish out:

 |Timeline for Build-out of 2nd Generation Space